Public address

 Speakers

-Form factors, sound pressures, and mounting possibilities vary — some speaker types are optimal for conveying clear and audible announcements in noisy outdoor areas, while others work better in smaller areas.
+Form factors, sound pressures, and mounting possibilities vary between speaker types.
+Some are optimal for conveying clear and audible announcements in noisy outdoor areas (such as a horn speaker), while others work better in smaller areas (such as a mini speaker).

 Audio system devices

-Audio system devices make it possible to combine legacy equipment, such as analog speaker systems with or without amplifiers, with network audio equipment and gain the benefits of network audio without having to replace all the equipment at once.
-Axis offers both a network audio amplifier and a network audio bridge.
+Axis audio system devices make it possible to combine legacy equipment, such as analog speaker systems, with network audio equipment.
+This means that you gain the benefits of network audio without having to replace all equipment at the same time.

-Network audio bridge.
-The network audio bridge connects and combines analog and network audio systems.
-It has ports for both analog and digital connections and enables network speakers to be used in an analog audio system, and analog audio sources to be used in an Axis network audio system.
+The network audio bridge is a passive audio device that enables network speakers to be used in an analog audio system, and analog audio sources to be used in an Axis network audio system.
 A single network audio bridge can be used for hundreds of speakers.
-The audio bridge can be powered by PoE but can also use a standard power supply.

 Audio management systems